Dillweed Namespace Project · Dillweed Anthill™ Observability Plane · Founding Phase

 Implementation Notes

 This version of the Anthill specification defines the conceptual architecture, signal taxonomy, aggregation model, and response protocol framework.
-A reference implementation of the Anthill aggregation layer in Node.js is planned as a packaged deployment artifact, consistent with the DillClaw Resolver and Registry reference implementations already published.
+A Node.js reference implementation of the Anthill aggregation layer is now operational in local deployment, consistent with the DillClaw Resolver and Registry reference implementations also operating in local deployment.
+Future packaging for distribution is tracked in Appendix A.

 Resolver Node Instrumentation

-DillClaw resolver nodes that wish to participate in Anthill reporting will require instrumentation additions to the reference implementation.
+DillClaw resolver nodes that participate in Anthill reporting require instrumentation additions to the reference implementation.
 The Anthill aggregation endpoint accepts signal submissions over HTTPS using Ed25519 signatures generated by the submitting node's registered key.
 Resolver node key registration follows the procedure defined in the DNSO Operations Charter.

 Registry-Origin Signals